EEG vs. MRI vs. fMRI – What are the Differences?

 For the next step, a radio pulse is emitted (just like a normal radio signal, just much quicker).
 This also interacts with the protons, essentially turning them to the side.
 But, as the radio frequency only happens for a moment, the protons relax back to their aligned state before.

 This is the crucial bit – as the protons relax, energy is released which can be detected by sensors in the MRI machine.
-Through some calculations (that are beyond the scope of this blog post), the computer can determine what the tissue looked like, depending on this energy that is released, and show us an image of the tissue.
+Through some calculations (that are beyond the scope of this blog post, but see here: ), the computer can determine what the tissue looked like, depending on this energy that is released, and show us an image of the tissue.

 Of course, MRI only shows us a static image of the brain – an anatomical image, not of the brain’s actual activity.
 So how can we get an image of the brain activity?
 This is where fMRI comes in.